Johannessegerlund/FullStackBlog/README.md

 Steg 9: Skriv npm run dev i terminalen

 Gå in på urln och du har nu startat programmet och kan skapa, ta bort och updatera blog poster.

+# English

+## Installationsguide

+Step 1: Click on the green button CODE.

+Step 2: Choose HTTPS.

+Step 3: Choose any command-line interface (I use Git Bash or Tortoise).

+Step 4: Write "Git clone" and paste the link.

+Step 5: Go into the FullStackBlog folder and click on the FullStackBlog.sln file (You need Visual Studio).

+Step 6: Start the FullStackApi project (Swagger will open, and you will see some requests being made here).

+Step 7: Go into the my-blog folder in Visual Studio Code or a new window.

+Step 8: Open a new terminal and write "npm install" (You must have npm installed).

+Step 9: Write "npm run dev" in the terminal.

+Go to the URL, and you have now started the program and can create, delete and update blog posts.